 Command buttons make up the rest of the touch screen and are used for miscellaneous functions.
 Of note is the message function, which allows messages to be disseminated from Bus Operations Control Centre (BOCC) to an individual or all bus drivers.
 In addition, automated messages are displayed when drivers deviate from the schedule, such as ‘Follow your schedule’ or ‘请遵从您的时间表’ depending on the language selected by the driver.

 When a message is displayed, the ‘thumbs up’ and ‘thumbs down’ icons appear, for drivers to acknowledge or dismiss the message.
-Ignoring a message will revert the Trapeze unit back to the main screen after a short while, with the message icon (bottom left rectangle) turning red, signifying no response to a particular message.
+Ignoring a message will revert the Driver Display Unit back to the main screen after a short while, with the message icon (bottom left rectangle) turning red, signifying no response to a particular message.
 BOCCs are notified if messages time out or go unacknowledged.

 In addition, certain notifications which do not require driver acknowledgement only displays the ‘thumbs up’ button.
-Ignoring a message will revert the Trapeze unit back to the main screen after a short while, with the message icon (bottom left rectangle) turning blue.
+Ignoring a message will revert the Driver Display Unit unit back to the main screen after a short while, with the message icon (bottom left rectangle) turning blue.
 The red icon takes priority over the blue icon.

 The mailbox feature can also send preset messages to BOCC, allowing drivers to provide real-time feedback to BOCC regarding on-route conditions.